-The link for registration will be posted on the CRAL website, www.law.emory.edu/cral.

-The link for registration will be posted on the CRAL website, www.law.emory.edu/cral.
+The deadline for competition registration is August 4th, 2025, at 11:59 p.m.
+The link for registration will be posted on the CRAL website, www.law.emory.edu/cral and will go live on June 21st, 2025 at 12:00 p.m.
+Team registration will be capped at the first thirty (30) schools to register.

-Team registration will be capped at the first thirty-six (36) schools to register.
-Teams will receive an email following receipt of the registration form that includes a Competitor Registration Form and a Team Payment form.
-Teams must pay the registration fee within thirty-six (36) hours following the receipt of the payment link in order to be fully registered.
 Team registration is complete once the Co-Directors have received both a team's registration form and Emory's confirmed receipt of the registration fee.
-Teams must also turn in the Competitor Registration form by September 9th, 2024 at 11:59 pm EST.
+Per the registration form, registration fees are due within thirty six (36) hours of submitting a registration form.

-To accommodate wide participation and the preference by some schools for sending two teams to moot court competitions, the first six (6) schools to register indicating they wish to register two (2) teams will be allowed to do so.
-After six schools have each registered two teams, additional requests to bring a second team will be placed on a waitlist.
-Schools whose second teams are waitlisted will be notified of registration status on August 13th, 2024.
+To accommodate wide participation and the preference by some schools for sending two teams to moot court competitions, the first five (5) schools to register indicating they wish to register two (2) teams will be allowed to do so.
+After five schools have each registered two teams, additional requests to bring a second team will be placed on a waitlist.
+Schools whose second teams are waitlisted will be notified of registration status on August 1st, 2025.